 Université Paris 1 Panthéon-Sorbonne has several accommodation units available at the Cité internationale universitaire de Paris (CiuP).
 Rent is between €500-800/month depending on the type of accommodation.
 This accommodation is allocated exclusively to foreign students participating in a master's or PhD level exchange programme.
+Selected students will receive a partner code in order to complete their application.

-Please note that these two organisations may also charge a reservation fee.
+Please note that these two organisations may also charge a non-refundable reservation fee.